dalibor1007/Frontend_test/README.md

 # Frontend Test for Title Management

 This project is a frontend application designed to manage user titles with features like login/signup, MetaMask wallet connect, and CRUD operations for title management.
-It is built using React and includes integration with MetaMask for wallet connectivity, as well as authentication and title management.
+It is built using React and includes integration with MetaMask for wallet connectivity, as well as JWT authentication and title management.

 ## Features

 - **Login/Signup**: Allows users to create an account and log in.
 - **Wallet Connect**: Connects to MetaMask for Ethereum wallet functionality.
-- **Title Management**: Perform CRUD (Create, Read, Update, Delete) operations for managing titles.
+- **Title Management**: Add and read titles you made(API for title delete is not yet made on backend.
+If you want, I would create it on backend).

 ## Technologies Used